Qinka/Qinka-Blog/post/haskell/debug.in.ghci.1.md

 # Debugging Exceptions

 GHC provides a function to trace "stack".
-If you call the function `error`, there will goes the informations about call stack:
+If you call the function `error`, there will go the informations about call stack:

 ```
 *MyLines> error "here"